 Akamai maintains a list of domains that bypass SIA Proxy for compliance and performance reasons.
+This list also includes domains for application traffic that is not compatible with the proxy certificate and should bypass the proxy.

 Akamai frequently evaluates this list and may add more domains.
 The bypass list currently contains these domains.